 The Book of Mormon tells about three groups of people the Lord led to the Americas.
 The beginning of the Book of Mormon tells of one of these groups.
 We learn about the other two groups later.

 Direct the children to open their scriptures to chapter one in “The First Book of Nephi.”
 Explain that a prophet named Nephi wrote the “The First Book of Nephi.”
 Nephi informs us that he engraved his history onto plates made of ore (1 Nephi 19:1).
-The plates were like a book, but each page was a thin sheet made of gold.
+The plates were like a book, but each page was a thin sheet made of metal.
 The words were written by pushing a sharp tool into the metal.